sarahciston/codingcare/_drafts/cf-unknowing.md

 *Happiness, be my neighbor.* Call this queer epistemologies.
 I am still striving for that Queer Modus Operating System.

 In a wiki, a stub is an article that should exist but does not, a mere suggestion of knowledge that is probably out there but which no one has documented.
 It is potential energy, an invitation to contribute.
 A heralding.
 A summoning.
 A convocation.
+A reaching node in the network, a synapse growing.
+A bid for attention.

 I (want to) come to your house gaffer-taped to a sheet of plexiglass and I lie on top of you, a phone resting on its charger.

 Precaution aesthetics.
 Breath now latent with danger.
 Pulse tracked.
 Chest expansion and contraction measured.

-Surface of image smashes the shape.
+Surface of image smashes the shape flat.

 Face mask protruding with pencils, inscribe with recognition (technology).